ZGCTroy/ED-DPM/README.md

 2. add **ECT** (**E**ntropy **C**onstraint **T**raining) in classifier training process, the model trained with **ECT** will have more realistic generation results when combined with **EDS** in sampling process.
 3. support Distributed Training of Pytorch

 ## Update
+* 2022.08.03 The paper in arxiv is not Camera Ready Version, Camera Ready Version is coming soon !!!
 * 2022.08.03 fix the bug of mixed precision training to follow [openai/guided-diffusion commit](https://github.com/openai/guided-diffusion/commit/22e0df8183507e13a7813f8d38d51b072ca1e67c)
 * 2022.08.02 upload pretrained model of [256x256_classifier+0.1ECT.pt](https://drive.google.com/drive/folders/1xldlyBYS7PSrC4tZxSPne9dpIW06QC51?usp=sharing)
 * 2022.07.14 upload the code